-XaBatch takes over where xabatch left off. xabatch is a powerful admin tool for cleaning up hard drives, used in 'batch' mode, preferably through a CLIX script.
-XaBatch is for those times you don't want to scour the entire system.
+XaBatch takes over where xabatch left off. xabatch is a powerful admin tool for cleaning up filesystems, used in 'batch' mode, preferably through a CLIX script.
+XaBatch is the Cocoa/GUI equivalent.

-XaBatch opens xabatch files, edits them, saves them, then does runs on the files of your choice, much like Rixmode, Rixstamp, and Xstamp.
+XaBatch opens xabatch files, edits them, saves them, then does runs on the files of your choice.

-It's very fast and a pleasure to use.
+It's very fast and rather cool to use.

 Extended attributes, ACLs: how do you see them?
 How do you get at them?
 How much is hidden beyond your view on what you think are your own innocent files?
 This all shows up in the Xfile System but what can you do to control it?